 Award-winning screenwriter, veteran producer, and former CEO of Focus Features James Schamus’ directorial debut Indignation (2016) made me think that it will instill warmth like John Crowley’s Brooklyn (2015).
 The very opposite happened.
 Unlike Crowley’s clear-sighted coming-of-age tale, Indignation is about a boy reflecting on the limited paths he can choose from.

 The film is set in 1951.
 The year many young Americans returned in body bags from the Korean War.
-Like the story’s young protagonist, the American nation was also in caught up in a state of anxiety.
-But the film isn’t a sprawling recreation of turbulent time period.
+Like the story’s young protagonist, the American nation was also caught up in a state of anxiety.
+But the film isn’t a sprawling recreation of the turbulent time period.
 It is more introspective and much of the actions take place inside 20th century institutional buildings.
 The direction is unshowy and its emotional undercurrents may not satisfy those expecting a conventional coming-of-age tale.
 Schamus’ aesthetic sensibilities could find a kindred spirit in Todd Haynes’ imagery (especially last year’s Carol).
 Indignation could be defined as a story of young man whose life is transformed by small-scale choices.
 But, it has elusive, enigmatic and beautiful layers which transcend that simple storyline.

 Indignation is based on Pulitzer Prize-winning novelist Philip Roth’s novel of the same name.
 I’ve only read his acclaimed “Goodbye, Columbus,” but the general opinion is that his novels aren’t adaptable for the screen.
 Previous efforts to adapt his novels (“The Human Stain”, “The Humbling”) didn’t receive much love from general viewers and critics.
 This film is considered as the only successful adaptation of a Roth’s novel.
 Roth wrote Indignation at the age of 75 (in 2008), looking back at the time (1950s) he attended liberal-arts college.

 Marcus Messner (Logan Lerman) is a straight-A student, individualist, and an atheist growing up in the Jewish neighborhood of Newark, New Jersey.
 He works in the ‘kosher’ butcher shop of his overbearing father.
 Marcus receives a scholarship to study in (fictional) Winesburg College, Ohio.
-His father is happy that his son is escaping from the draft (Marcus’ cousins dies in the Korean War).
+His father is happy that his son is escaping from the draft (Marcus’ cousins die in the Korean War).
 But he endlessly worries that his son will use his newfound freedom.
 That he might fly out of their orthodox nest.

 Although Schamus’ frames are dappled with lovely sunlight, the atmosphere is full of repressed energy rather than passion.
 Marcus feels a bit liberated at Winesburg College.
 There’s alienation too which is due to the compartmentalization he finds within the campus.
 Of course, he meets a girl.
 He spies on her one night in the library, watching her beautiful legs dangling over the side of a chair unblinkingly.
 Olivia Hutton (Sarah Gadon) sort of presents Marcus a possibility to escape from the humdrum.